MoOx/pjax/README.md

 When set to true, clicking on a link that points to the current URL will trigger a full page reload.

-The default is `false`, so clicking on such a link will do nothing.
+When set to `false`, clicking on such a link will cause Pjax to load the current page like any page.
 If you want to add some custom behavior, add a click listener to the link, and set `preventDefault` to true, to prevent Pjax from receiving the event.

+Note: this must be done before Pjax is instantiated.
+Otherwise, Pjax's event handler will be called first, and preventDefault() won't be called yet.

 Here is some sample code: